Sunday, 13 December 2020

 The Four Seasons restaurant where Pepe worked in 1972.

-By mid-October Nino showed up at Columbia Street and said he had left Pepe.
-As the 2nd bed in my room was still vacant, I told him to take hold of it.
-We were in the middle of the night when someone knocked on my door.
-It was Pepe.
-He had finished work a the posh restaurant, took a cab to Newark and spotted the house where his former lover was staying.
-He didn't have much trouble convincing Enriqueta to let him in.
+He didn't have much trouble convincing Enriqueta to let him in in the middle of the night.
 He was a Spanish national like herself.
 Besides, his blue eyes gave him an appearance of good breeding.
-I went back to sleep while Nino convinced Pepe to lie down with him in bed until the break of day.
-I don't remember how things turned out but some time later in that day Nino was back from New York where he had accompanied Pepe and said we would have to go into hiding immediately.
+Besides, being a landlady in a workink men's suburb Enriqueta must have been used to her roomers coming in and out at odd hours in the night.
+I went back to sleep while Nino convinced Pepe to lie down in bed with him until the break of day.
+I don't remember how things turned out but some time later in that day Nino was back from Queens where he had accompanied Pepe and said we would have to go into hiding immediately.
 He had already hired a room for two on 8th Avenue not too far from 42nd Street.

 Billboard's Top 5 on 25 November 1972.